estegp/artificial_vision/WMH_Segmentation_Challenge/README.md

 - Implementation of a neural network with UNET architecture
 - Implementation of a neural network with Deepmedic architecture
 - Perfomance study
-- Improve the implementation/desing of the previous neural networks
+- Improvement of the implementation/desing of the previous neural networks